-- Cut a quarter of the red onion into thin slices and place into a small bowl.
-Squeeze onions with lime juice, season with a pinch of salt, and toss to coat.
+- Cut a quarter of 1 large red onion into thin slices and place into a small bowl.
+Squeeze onions with the juice of 1 lime, season with a pinch of salt, and toss to coat.
 Set aside for at least 15 minutes to marinate or store in the fridge (covered) for up to 3 days before using.

 Meanwhile, make the paneer bhurji:

 - Finely dice the remaining ¾ of the red onion.

-- Set a medium saute pan to medium heat.
+- Set a medium saute pan over medium heat.
 Add 2 tablespoons canola oil, then stir in ½ teaspoon cumin seeds.
 Once seeds begin to sizzle in the pan and release an aroma, add the red onion.

-- Cook red onion on medium heat until the edges are slightly browned and the middles are soft and translucent, about 6 to 8 minutes.
+- Cook red onion on medium heat until the edges are slightly browned and the middles are soft and translucent, about 6 - 8 minutes.

 - Reduce heat to low, and stir in 1 ½ teaspoons finely grated ginger, 1 ½ teaspoons finely grated garlic, and 1 serrano chili (if using).
 Cook for 1 minute, until ginger and garlic are aromatic and soften slightly.

 - Add finely diced tomato, 1 teaspoon garam masala, ½ teaspoon Kashmiri chili powder, and ¼ teaspoon ground turmeric.
 Cook on medium heat for 6 - 8 minutes until tomatoes soften and break down into a paste-like consistency.
 Season with salt.

 - Reduce heat to low, then stir in crumbled paneer.
 Cook for 1 minute, until paneer softens.
 Season again with salt.

-- To serve, spread desired amount of chutney or aioli on both the top and bottom buns.
+- To serve, spread desired amount of Green chutney, tamarind chutney, or cilantro aioli on both the top and bottom of 2 hamburger buns.
 Layer with warm paneer bhurji and pickled red onion.